zcbmlijygrdwa/camera_lidar_fusion/README.md

     rviz

 With the rviz GUI loaded, we can display the RGB image with projected 3D points by adding visulization by topic /image_color_with_proj.
 We can display the colored point cloud by adding visulization by topic /pointcloud_color.
+Note that to display the rgb color of the point cloud, please select RGBF32 option (by default it is Intensity) for Color Transformer.
+Increase Size(m) for better visibility.

 <p align="center">